-We maintain a contact list of people who are interested in our decisions, and anyone can join it.
-To be added to this list, send us your name and full contact details (including your role, organisation (if relevant), postal address, email address and/or fax number) and
+We keep a contact list of people who are interested in our decisions, and anyone can join it.
+To be added to this list, send us:

+- full contact details (including your role, organisation (if relevant), postal address, email address and/or fax number) and

 PO Box 10254

-What happens to your response?
+What happens to your feedback?

 In certain circumstances the OIA allows us to withhold information, including commercially sensitive or personal information.

 The Consumer Advisory Committee provides advice to the PHARMAC Board on some of PHARMAC’s processes and plans.
 It doesn’t give PHARMAC advice on medicine funding applications.
 Its role is to advise PHARMAC on how best to seek consumers’ views and respond to them.

 We seek advice from the Committee on many areas, including:

 - how we can obtain and consider consumers’ views on funding and policy decisions